wzeiher3/Bookmark-App/README.md

 rating (1-5)
 (completed)
-I can see a list of my bookmarks when I first open the app (completed, main renders on load)
+I can see a list of my bookmarks when I first open the app (completed)

-All bookmarks in the list default to a "condensed" view showing only title and rating I can click on a bookmark to display the "detailed" view (completed, all bookmarks condense and expand with mouse and keyboard)
+I can click on a bookmark to display an expanded view to show more details (completed)

-Detailed view expands to additionally display description and a "Visit Site" link I can remove bookmarks from my bookmark list (completed, detailed view shows delete button to remove bookmark)
+Expanded view expands to additionally display description and a "URL" link I can remove bookmarks from my bookmark list (completed)

-I receive appropriate feedback when I cannot submit a bookmark (the appropiate error message pops up as a modal to let user know about the error, clicking anywhere else closes modal)

 Check all validations in the API documentation (e.g. title and url field required) I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection